midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 #### Creating an intent

 Given:
-- A non-zero segment id.
+- A non-zero segment id (zero is reserved for the guaranteed section).
 There are multiple approaches to obtaining one, with two being particularly useful in most use cases:
   - Use 1 to create an intent that will prevent front-running any actions because other intents in the transaction will have to use a higher number
   - Use a random number to create an intent that is expected to be merged in an arbitrary order with the other ones (e.g. in swaps).
 - An optional guaranteed unshielded offer (unshielded offer being part of the guaranteed section).